Intelligent-Silicon/Clarion-Template-Customisation/Resize Template.md

 ### Overview

-A powershell Script to change the default resizing options with an option to revert (undo) the changes.
+A Powershell Script to change the default resizing options with an option to revert (undo) the changes.

 ### Instructions